1Stohk1/SPM/README.md

 Consider your favorite parallel programming framework among the ones we ve seen so far (C++ native threads, OpenMP, GrPPI) and possibly implement more that one version (e.g. a native C++ and an OpenMP version) comparing the relative performances.
 ***

-                            <small> N.B.
-The Assignment 4 folder refers to both 4 and 5 assignments </small>
+                            *N.B.
+The Assignment 4 folder refers to both 4 and 5 assignments*